hapijs/inert/README.md

     the name(s) of the index file to look for.
 If `true`, looks for 'index.html'.
 Any falsy value disables index file lookup.
 Defaults to `true`.
   - `listing` - optional boolean, determines if directory listing is generated when a directory is requested without an index document.
 Defaults to `false`.
+    Value can be:
+      - a boolean
+      - a function with the signature `function(context, callback)` where context is an object that provides:
+          - `location` - a `string` value of current location
+          - `parentPath` - a `string` value of parent directory, `null` if none
+          - `files` - an `array` of files in the current location Callback must be called with `callback(err, renderedHtml)`
   - `showHidden` - optional boolean, determines if hidden files will be shown and served.
     Defaults to `false`.
   - `redirectToSlash` - optional boolean, determines if requests for a directory without a